Robdel12/DropKick/readme.md

 Requirements:
 -
 DropKick requires the latest version of jQuery, available at jQuery.com.
-Other than jQuery, you should include scrollability.js if you want to enable scrolling on iOS devices (you do).

 How it works:
 -